An Officer And A Rocket Man

 He occupied his time while we waited and waited for the show to start by loading “moon rocks” into his Thunderbird.
 Clearly the difference between aircrafts is really not that important to him.

 The Thunderbirds busted out over the stadium and Troy fah-reaked.
-I swear, he is going to end up a pilot and not a NASCAR driver, much to Jeff’s chagrin.
+He is going to end up a pilot and not a NASCAR driver, thank you very much.

 I honestly vote no for both professions.
 I would prefer something a tad more safe, like an esthetician.
 Momma could use some help with her pores, Troy.